grscwf/twin-mt/nero-dev-guide.md

 ### Passages

-- All of Nero's passages start with a codeword like `n1a/F`.
+- All of Nero's passages start with a codeword like `n1a`.
   - The lowercase `n` indicates it's a Nero passage.
   - The digit is story chapter, divided by restart points.
     - `n0` is for meta passages, not directly in the story.
-    - `n1` is from start of story to Ivex leaving.
+    - `n1` is from the start, up to Ivex leaving.
-    - `n2` is from Ivex leaving (restartable) to exiting the first floor.
+    - `n2` is from Ivex leaving (restartable), up to exiting the first floor.
     - `n3` (todo) is the second floor (restartable).
     - `n4` (todo) is after escaping (restartable).
     - `n9` is Nero's endings.